ngocdiepphan/typescript-training/README.md

     - Sign In with admin account:
         - email: "user1@example.com"
         - password: "password1"
-    - View list of users, edit and delete users
+    - View list of User, edit and delete User
     - View recipe list, create, edit and delete recipes
     - Render data to the dashboard and app
 - User: